crystall1nedev/blog/posts/2024/12/08/introducing-the-developer-transition-kit.md

 ## Final thoughts

-Having a DTK in 2024 is a very interesting experience, and it's been a real test of my macOS hacking knowledge - but I have learned *quite* a bit from it, and plan to continue doing so.
+Having a DTK in 2024 is a very interesting experience, and it's been a bit of a test of my macOS hacking knowledge - but I have learned *quite* a bit from it, and plan to continue doing so.
 I also compiled my own JDK for it (to solve some Minecraft server crashes), and will probably be adding a new server to `mc.thatstel.la` later on for fun ;)

 Happy hacking,
 \- Eva